Ezekiel 28 – Against Satan, King of Tyre

 ii.
 I will bring strangers against you: “A foreign people, called strangers for their multitude, and to intimate how little regard they would have to the Tyrian glory; these strangers were the Babylonian forces.”
 (Poole)

 b.
-They shall throw you down into the Pit: This possible referred to the actual ruler of Tyre in Ezekiel’s day, or it referred to a future ruler of Tyre, or it was a vivid picture of the certainty of the downfall of Tyre’s leadership.
+They shall throw you down into the Pit: This possibly referred to the actual ruler of Tyre in Ezekiel’s day, or it referred to a future ruler of Tyre, or it was a vivid picture of the certainty of the downfall of Tyre’s leadership.

 i.
 Splendor: “The expression refers to the radiance, the awe-inspiring glow, inherent in divine and royal items.”
 (Block)